Combining Drugs & Alcohol: Driving Under The InfluenceUpdated Nov. 22, 2020

 Cocaine and marijuana

 This is another depressant-stimulant combination that can produce extremely dangerous results.
-As depressant-like marijuana will seemingly reduce the effects of the cocaine, the user may risk overdose by taking more of the stimulant.
+As depressant-like marijuana will seemingly reduce the effects of cocaine, the user may risk overdose by taking more of the stimulant.
 Studies have shown that the combined effect of marijuana and alcohol can lead to dangerously high blood pressure, rapid heart rate and irregular heart rhythm.

 Let us not forget that cocaine can cause aggression and marijuana is a hallucinogen.
 If a user experiences paranoia, anxiety or hallucinations as a result of the marijuana, they are more likely to act out and behave in a way that endangers themselves or somebody else, if they also have cocaine in their system.
 This drug combination has great potential to cause aggressive, risk-taking driving behavior.